Dylan-Eckert/CT100/courses/Setting up your dev environment.md

 2. Sign up
 3. [EXERCISE: Learning GitHub](https://guides.github.com/activities/hello-world/)

+#### Forks
+Forking is a lot like branching but instead of doing it locally and in a repo we actually copy a repo in GitHub making it our own.
+Its like a server side branch.

 ### GitHub Issues
 Github uses a concept of issues.
 The purpose of issues is basically calling out something thats broken or needs to be done.
 Issues are not a part of *git*; they are purely a GH feature.

+**GitHub Exercise**

+1. Go to GH and login
+2. Create a new repository with the link on the page
+3. We are going to clone the repository to our computer
+4. Create a branch new branch
+4. Make a change and push it back to GitHub
+5. Fork your neighbors repository
+6. Clone this repo

 ## File Issues in GitHub for questions after class